Skip to main content

 Then, go to Filter > Filter Gallery (if this option is grayed out, you probably are not in 8-bit mode).
 Under the Sketch category, choose the Stamp effect.
 Adjust the Light/Dark Balance slider so that the areas of the image that should be black are black — usually a mid-point value works well for this slider.
 Adjust the smoothness slider so that the subject is well outlined — a low value usually works best.
 Click OK to apply the effect to the layer.

-5. Change blend mode to multiply.
+5. Change blend mode to multiply

 In the Layers panel, change the blend mode on the top stamp filter layer to Multiply.
 (By default, the blend mode is a default drop-down menu that starts with “normal.”)
 Your work should now be starting to look like a cartoon.

-6. Clean up stamp layer with white paintbrush.
+6. Clean up stamp layer with white paintbrush

 Sometimes, the stamp layer adds too many sketch marks to the cartoon.
 On the stamp layer, use a white paint brush to paint over any brush marks that you don’t want in the cartoon.
 In the sample image, I used a white brush to clean up some of the extra sketch marks on the hat and skin.
+You can install a custom Photoshop brush for this if necessary.

-7. Play up the vibrance and saturation.
+7. Play up the vibrance and saturation

 Cartoons rarely have realistic colors.
 Click on the color layer, then go to Adjustments > Vibrance.
 Move the sliders to enhance the vibrance and saturation until you’re happy with the cartoon colors.

 Once you are finished with your cartoon, be sure to use the Save As option to avoid writing over the original photo.
-Save a PSD to hold on to all your work so you can come back and make edits later, or choose JPEG to create a compressed version to share on social media.
+Save a PSD to hold on to all your work so you can come back and make edits later, or choose JPEG or PNG to create a compressed version to share on social media.

 Read more